Current News and Events

 Ingrid Lustig (MDP 2024) presented findings from formative research she conducted as a graduate research assistant for Strong Women, Strong World, a new World Vision International program being implemented in four countries: Guatemala, Honduras, Kenya, and Zimbabwe.
 During her 2023 summer field practicum, Ingrid worked with local data collection team, Datalyst Africa to collect qualitative data in the field, and has continued to work with the project during the subsequent academic year.
 Led by Dr Bethany Caruso of the Rollins School of Public Health, the study tests the hypothesis that increasing women's access to water will lead to their greater ability to engage in income-generation activities, thus demonstrating the need to integrate WASH and economic empowerment programming.
 The meeting in Honduras enabled Ingrid to observe collaborative learning in real time, as each country team compared research findings and lessons learned to identify the barriers to water access and economic engagement that women face in different contexts.
 Ingrid will return to Zimbabwe for her second summer field practicum to conduct a process evaluation of the project.
 Her dedication to mixed-method, community-based research and evidence-based programming exemplifies the spirit of the Emory MDP.
 Well done, Ingrid and team!

-MDP ALUM'S PUBLISHES POLICY-RELEVANT RESEARCH ON IMMIGRATION
+MDP ALUMNUS PUBLISHES POLICY-RELEVANT RESEARCH ON IMMIGRATION

 FEBRUARY 16, 2024